carmelgafa/carmelgafa.com/content/_index.md

 ### Read Books

+I set a goal to read three books a month in December - and I missed by fist month by half a book.
 I Intend to move this section to a separate page and record the three quotes from each book that struck me most.

 - [Beyond Order by Jordan Peterson](https://www.bookdepository.com/Beyond-Order-Jordan-B-Peterson/9780241407622?ref=grid-view&qid=1640152264842&sr=1-1)
 - [Hunting Season by Andrea Camilleri](https://www.bookdepository.com/Hunting-Season-Andrea-Camilleri/9780143126539?ref=grid-view&qid=1640152284884&sr=1-1)